RahulBhattacharya1/RahulBhattacharya1.github.io/_posts/2024-12-28-ai-customer-churn-predictor.md

 featured: true
 synopsis: In this project I focus on predicting customer responses to marketing promotions using data-driven machine learning models.
 By analyzing spending behavior and campaign history, it reduces wasted efforts, lowers costs, and enables targeted promotions, ultimately improving marketing efficiency and customer engagement outcomes.
 custom_snippet: true
-custom_snippet_text: Predicts customer responses with data-driven marketing insights.
+custom_snippet_text: Predicts customer responses with marketing insights.
 ---

 It started with a moment of curiosity when I was analyzing campaign reports.
 Numbers showed that many people never reacted to offers despite similar spending patterns.
 I began to wonder if there was a way to anticipate which customers would likely respond before sending the next promotion.
 That thought stayed with me as I considered the cost of each campaign and the missed opportunity when the wrong people were targeted.
 Predicting customer response became not just a technical project but a way to align marketing actions with data-driven insight.
 Dataset used [here](https://www.kaggle.com/datasets/imakash3011/customer-personality-analysis).